Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (iii) The health plan satisfies the requirements of paragraph (c)(1) of this section if notice is provided to the named insured of a policy under which coverage is provided to the named insured and one or more dependents.

-(2) **Specific requirements for certain covered health care providers.** A covered health care provider that has a direct treatment relationship with an individual must:

-(i) Provide the notice:

-(A) No later than the date of the first service delivery, including service delivered electronically, to such individual after the compliance date for the covered health care provider; or

-(B) In an emergency treatment situation, as soon as reasonably practicable after the emergency treatment situation.

 (ii) Except in an emergency treatment situation, make a good faith effort to obtain a written acknowledgment of receipt of the notice provided in accordance with paragraph (c)(2)(i) of this section, and if not obtained, document its good faith efforts to obtain such acknowledgment and the reason why the acknowledgment was not obtained;

 (iii) If the covered health care provider maintains a physical service delivery site: